Aquarium Fish Fin Rot

 To treat fin rot the first thing you need to do is a partial water change.
 Change about 40-50% of the water, making sure to add a chlorine/chloramine remover to the new water.

 If the fin rot isn't too severe, and the fish's fins are just a little ragged, doing partial water changes and using some aquarium salt may help.
 Don't use iodized salt - it is toxic to your fish.
 Aquarium salt is very cheap, however, you can use table salt as long as there is no iodine in it.
 The salt will help to inhibit both bacterial and fungal growth.
 Use about 1 tablespoon of aquarium salt for every 5 gallons of water.

 Recommended Mild Finrot Products

 Treatment for Severe Finrot

-In severe cases of finrot, just cleaning up the water conditions and salt may not be enough and you may need to use an antibiotic.
+In severe cases of finrot, just cleaning up the water conditions and adding salt and/or bettafix or melafix may not be enough to cure it and you may need to use an antibiotic.
 For severe fin rot I have used Mardel Products such as Maracyn or Maracyn 2.
 In general, I have had good luck using these products.

 Maracyn is for gram positive bacterial infections, whereas Maracyn 2 is for gram negative bacterial infections.
 Fin rot is generally thought to be caused by gram negative bacteria which is treated by Maracyn 2, however, most likely you won't know for sure which kind of bacteria is causing the fin rot.

 For more information and for some excellent photos of fish fin and tail rot visit this page: http://www.aquarium-pond-answers.com/2011/06/betta-fin-rot.html.